 1) What is ISO Invariance?

 ISO invariance is a property of your camera’s sensor.
 If your camera sensor is perfectly ISO invariant, there is no penalty in noise if you brighten a photo in post-production rather than increasing your ISO in-camera.
 They are functionally the same.
+No cameras are perfectly ISO invariant starting from base ISO; however, some are quite close, and many cameras become ISO invariant starting at a high enough ISO value (once the camera begins to “simulate” ISO values).
 This isn’t an all-encompassing definition, and you will see why in a minute.
 However, if you have never heard of ISO invariance or “ISO-less” camera sensors, it is a good place to start.

 At some level, this isn’t a particularly foreign concept.
 Most photographers have heard that there is a difference between the “native” and “extended” ISO values in certain cameras.
 For example, according to Nikon, my D800E has a native range from ISO 100 to ISO 6400, and an extended ISO range that stretches down to ISO 50 and up to ISO 25,600.

 Perhaps you’ve also heard that those extended values aren’t actually “real” ISOs, but are merely simulated in-camera (though, surprisingly, even some values within the supposedly “native” range of many cameras are also simulated, as you’ll understand by the end of this article.)
 Those ISO values don’t provide any image quality benefit, and actually harm your image quality by making it much easier to “clip” detail in the highlights (i.e., resulting in a lower dynamic range).